Quantum Device Modelling

 Theory of Electron, Phonon and Spin Transport in Nanoscale Quantum DevicesQuantum Engineering of Advanced Materials and Devices

-We engineer the electrical, vibrational, magnetic and optical properties of nanoscale molecular devices for applications such as molecular electronic building blocks, transistors, sensors, molecular spintronics, thermoelectric, piezoelectric and optoelectronic devices.
+We engineer the electrical, vibrational, magnetic and optical properties of molecular quantum devices for energy conversion, energy storage, computing and sensing applications.

 Overview of Research Topics

-Nanoscale Electronic Devices, Sensors and Applications: Theoretical and Computational Physical Sciences; Electrical, Vibrational, Magnetic and Thermal Properties of Nanoscale Devices; Semiconductor Physics; Transistors and Sensors
+Quantum Engineering of Advanced Materials and Devices: Nanoscale Electronic Devices, Transistors, Sensors and Applications, Theoretical and Computational Physical Sciences; Electrical, Vibrational, Magnetic and Thermal Properties of Nanoscale Devices; Semiconductor Physics

-- Multiscale modelling i.e. Density functional theory; Tight-binding modelling; Molecular dynamics; Quantum transport
+Multiscale modelling i.e. Density functional theory; Computational quantum chemistry; Tight-binding modelling; Molecular dynamics; Quantum transport

-We are looking for highly motivated Postdoctoral researchers and PhD students.
-Visit Vacancies page for more info.
+We are looking for highly motivated postdoctoral researchers and PhD students.
+Visit vacancies page for more information.

-The School of Engineering at the University of Warwick is ranked 5th in the UK for Engineering in The Guardian University League Table 2020.
-Warwick is a research intensive university ranked 54th in the QS World University Rankings 2019.
+The School of Engineering at the University of Warwick is ranked 5th in the UK for Engineering in The Guardian University League Table 2021.
+Warwick is a research intensive university ranked 6th in the UK in the Guardian 2022 league table, 61st in the QS World University Rankings 2022.